 Should such unacceptable behavior occur the student would be given a hearing before the nursing faculty, who will review the facts.
-The majority of the nursing faculty will then determine whether the student will be recommended to remain in the program.
+Most of the nursing faculty will determine if the student will be recommended to remain in the program.
 Based on appropriate measures regarding the circumstances and the seriousness of the incident, the student may be recommended for dismissal, suspension, or expulsion from the University.